onepointAI/onepoint/README.md

 Onepoint is an open-source AI assistant based on Electron, designed to create the ultimate desktop productivity tool.
 Its initial goal was to develop a smart floating window similar to Apple's intelligent assistant that does not take up desktop space or system performance and can be quickly accessed through global hotkeys for user convenience.

-With ChatGPT technology, users can continuously train Onepoint to generate and reconstruct content with greater accuracy (onpoint), thereby improving efficiency.
-Onepoint currently supports various editing scenarios such as VSCode, Pages, Microsoft Word, Email etc., as well as reading scenarios like Safari and Chrome, achieving true full-scene intelligent coverage.
+With ChatGPT technology, users can continuously train onepoint to generate and reconstruct content with greater accuracy (onpoint), thereby improving efficiency.
+Onepoint currently supports various editing scenarios such as VSCode, Pages, Microsoft Word, Email etc, as well as reading scenarios like Safari and Chrome, achieving true full-scene intelligent coverage.

  <div align=center>
      <img align="center" width=900 src="https://raw.githubusercontent.com/onepointAI/onepoint/main/assets/banner/bar.png" />